 A banner of featured content heads up the home page, with titles grouped into categories such as 'Recommended for You', 'Originals', ‘Musicals’ and ‘Mickey Mouse Through The Years’.
 There is also a 'Nostalgic Movies' tab for those who wish to revisit Bedknobs And Broomsticks, Pete’s Dragon and Herbie Goes Bananas.

-Above these categories – sandwiched between the featured content banner and title categories – are five blocks for Disney, National Geographic, Marvel, Star Wars and Pixar (or six in those regions that also have Star).
+Above these categories – sandwiched between the featured content banner and title categories – are six blocks for Disney, National Geographic, Marvel, Star Wars, Pixar and Star.
 These allow subscribers to dive right into the offerings of each of those specific Disney-owned brands.

 Disney Plus's 'Collections' group similar content together – for example, films within the Spiderman universe or films featuring princesses.
 In the ‘Winnie the Pooh Collection’ you'll find everything from The New Adventures Of Winnie The Pooh TV series (1988-1991) to 2001’s The Tigger Movie and the recent Christopher Robin feature.